-Yes, however be respectful of not for PwC.
+Yes, however be respectful of others.
+Make sure that it is clear you are speaking for yourself and not for PwC.

 A client has asked me to speak at a conference which they are sponsoring on certain political issues pertaining to them.
 May I accept the speaking engagement?